troykinsella/bacon/README.md

 A tool to watch a Go lang workspace for source file changes and automatically run tests with `go test`.

-`autotest` continuously prints `go test` output, as well as:

-* An easily readable pass/fail summary line
-* Generates a system notification when tests begin to fail, and when they've recovered

-System notifications are supported by [0xAX/notificator](https://github.com/0xAX/notificator).
-Refer to this documentation to see if notifications are supported on your operating system.

 ## Installation

 From your `GOPATH`: